cmuparlay/parlayhash/README.md

 The file [include/parlay_hash/unordered_map.h](include/parylay_hash/unordered_map.h) is mostly self contained.
 The only non C++ standard library files that it uses are the following:
 - [include/utils/epoch.h](include/utils/epoch.h), which is an implementation of epoch-based safe memory reclamation.
 It supports the functions `New<T>(...args)` and `Retire(T* ptr)`, which correspond to `new` and `delete`.
 The retire, however, delays destruction until it is safe to do so (i.e., when no operation that was running at the time of the retire is still running).
-By default, `epoch.h` uses the parlay pool allocator since it is more efficient than e.g. jemalloc.
-You can have it use the default allocator by defining `USE_MALLOC`.
 - [include/utils/lock.h](include/utils/lock.h), which is a simple implementation of shared locks.
-It is only used if you use the lock-based versions of the hash maps.
+It is only used if you use the lock-based version of the parlay_hash.
 The implementation has an array with a fixed number of locks (currently 65K), and a location is hashed to one of the locks in the array.
 Each lock is a simple spin lock.
 This file has no dependencies beyond the C++ standard library.
 - Files from the [include/parlaylib](include/parlaylib) library.

 The other implementations (e.g. tbb, folly, ...) require the relevant libraries, but do not require `parlaylib` themselves.
 However, our benchmarking harness uses `parlaylib` to run the benchmarks for all implementations.